 This is my first lesson in the documentary film course.
 I’m going to give you some basic guidelines and tips that will help you get started with the world of documentary filmmaking.

 This article should be the opening of every scriptwriting course.
 The problem with scriptwriting classes is that there are too many rules, that may interfere with your art.
 In this article, I’ll tell you how you should treat rules when going to scriptwriting courses.

 “The best education in film is to make one.
-I would advise any neophyte director to try to make a film by himself.
+I advise any neophyte director to make a film by himself.
 A three-minute short will teach him a lot.
 I know that all the things I did at the beginning were, in microcosm, the things I’m doing now as a director and producer.”

 So remember, whatever way you’ll choose, keep on practicing – never stop!
 Get as much experience as possible, participate in other filmmakers’ films, be active, and always look for opportunities to participate in any production.